-There is a long tradition of mixed theories of punishment in the seventeenth century.
-Mixed theories hold that punishment is just only if two conditions are met:
+Mixed theories of punishment hold that punishment is just only if two conditions are met:

 Bentham and Kant offer purified theories that rely only on the desirable consequences of punishment or retribution for wrongdoing.
 The problem with each one is the sufficient condition for punishment.